Hi, I'm Paulette Crowley – Good Health Coach

 Health has always been a passionate professional interest for me – I've reported on it as a journalist for many years – but recently, I decided to train as a health coach specialising in mental health and addictions.
 Health coaching seemed the perfect professional framework to put my experience, skills and passion into.

 Why health coaching?
-I have lived experience of diagnosed alcohol addicition, depression, anxiety and ADHD.
+I have lived experience of diagnosed alcohol addiction, depression, anxiety and ADHD.
 I got sober from alcohol 10 years ago and worked hard at my mental and physical fitness over the years with health professionals.
 Today I live a full, rich and healthy life with my now very manageable mental health conditions.

 I also have an understanding of the impact of mental illness on people and their whānau.
 I was brought up in a family of people who experienced mental health and addiction challenges.
 In my recovery journey, I have helped many people address problematic relationships with alcohol and mental health issues.